Child Therapist’s One Simple Tip: How to Parent So Children Will Listen

 The good news is – once we are aware of that pattern – it is easy to change.

-So – how do you teach your children to be better behaved?
+So – how do you parent so your children will listen?

 The first thing is to understand that children do not automatically follow our directions.
 Parents often think children will just blindly follow directions or will automatically control their emotions.
 This is usually not the case.
 They have to be taught responsibility, independence and self-regulation.
 Children are constantly learning where the boundaries are and what behaviors are acceptable.
 Children are testing limits and exerting their independence – and this is normal.

 Children have to be taught follow-through.
 They have to be taught responsibility.
 They have to see that there is a cause and effect relationship between their choices and the consequences that follow.
+When this is fully understood, children will listen.
 All of this takes time and patience.